cis1951/lec13-code/README.md

 }
 ```

 Finally, let's add this component to our loot box template.
-Update `init()` in `LootboxViewModel.swift` like this:
+Update `setUp(at:)` in `LootboxViewModel.swift` like this:

 ```swift
 lootboxTemplate.components.set(LootboxComponent(requiredTaps: 5))